-- > User Name/Password - Enter the User Name and Password provided by your ISP.
+- User Name/Password Enter the User Name and Password provided by your ISP.
 These fields are case sensitive.
 If you have difficulty with this process, please contact your ISP. - Confirm Password Re-enter the password provided by your ISP to ensure the Password you entered is correct.
 If the Password is different from the Confirm Password, the screen will appear as shown below.
 Click OK, and re-enter the Password and Confirm Password.

-- 2) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-9.
-Then you can go on with the wireless configuration. - ➤ If you are visiting the Router from the main computer, please select Yes, and then click Clone MAC Address.
+- 2) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-8. - ➤ If you are visiting the Router from the main computer, please select Yes, and then click Clone MAC Address.